yohanmarkose/Web-and-PDF-Data-Extraction-App/Prototypes/Samples/Large_language_model/Large_language_model.md

 The most intriguing among emergent abilities is in-context learning from example demonstrations.[97]
 In-context learning is involved in tasks, such as:

+- reported arithmetics
+- decoding the International Phonetic Alphabet
+- unscrambling a word's letters
+- disambiguating word-in-context datasets[42][98][99]
+- converting spatial words
-- reported arithmetics, decoding the International Phonetic Alphabet, unscrambling a word's letters, disambiguate word in context,[42][98][99] converting spatial words, cardinal directions (for example, replying "northeast" upon [0, 0, 1; 0, 0, 0; 0, 0, 0]), color terms represented in text.[100]
+- cardinal directions (for example, replying "northeast" in response to a 3x3 grid of 8 zeros and a 1 in the top-right), color terms represented in text.[100]
 - chain-of-thought prompting: Model outputs are improved by chain-of-thought prompting only when model size exceeds 62B.
 Smaller models perform better when prompted to answer immediately, without chain of thought.[101]
 - identifying offensive content in paragraphs of Hinglish (a combination of Hindi and English), and generating a similar English equivalent of Kiswahili proverbs.[102]